gavinking/UniversalMusicPlayer/README.md

 Pre-requisites
 --------------

-- Ceylon 1.3.2
+- Ceylon 1.3.3 (unreleased)
-- Android SDK v17
+- Android SDK v25

 Getting Started
 ---------------

+The sample depends on a snapshot build of Ceylon 1.3.3.
+Edit `mobile/build.gradle` to specify the `ceylonLocation` for Ceylon 1.3.3.

 This sample uses the Gradle build system.
-To build this project, use the `gradlew build` command or use 'Import Project' in Android Studio.
+To build the project, use the `gradlew build` command or use 'Import Project' in Android Studio.

 Screenshots